-The Exchange proposes to amend Exchange Rule 5815 regarding review of Staff Delisting Determinations by Hearings Panels.
-The proposed change would preclude the stay of a Staff Delisting Determination during the review period.
+The Exchange proposes to amend Exchange Rule 5815 regarding review of Nasdaq Staff ("Staff") Delisting Determinations by Hearings Panels.
+The proposed change would preclude the stay of a Staff Delisting Determination during the review period in two specified circumstances outlined below.
+This Amendment No. 1 amends and supersedes the original filing in its entirety.